jeffreycao1998/drawlab/README.md

 # drawlab
 Collaborative Drawing App (in progress)

-## Problems Encountered
+## Tough Problems Encountered

 # Problem 1
 Problem: When you're drawing a line too fast the event listener isn't able to pick up on all the pixels your mouse went over.
+There'd be gaps of a couple pixels.

 Solution: Keep track of previous point encountered and connect it to the current mouse position with a straight line.

+# Problem 2
+Problem: Seeing when a user was leaving the drawing page. window.location doesn't work well with React-Router.

+Solution: Found the useLocation hook from React-Router.

+# Problem 3
+Problem: The mouse positions don't correlate with the positions on the canvas.

+Solution: When emitting mouse locations, offset them by the same number of pixels the canvas is offsetted from the top left corner of browser.

+## Future Feature
-Future: Create/find an algorithm to smooth out lines
+1. Smooth out lines when

 ## Get Started